eidolon-ai/eidolon/docs2/src/content/docs/docs/architecture/agent_program.md

 Subsequent calls to an agent are made to an **action** defined on the agent.
 Action methods are decorated with `@register_action()`.
 All calls to actions are made with the process_id of the conversation, allowing the agent to maintain state between calls to the action.

-Moving to the concept of a more self-reliant agent, the **AutonomousAgent** makes use of an `AgentCPU` to process inputs and engage in autonomous interactions:
+Moving to the concept of a more self-reliant agent, the **AutonomousAgent** makes use of an `APU` to process inputs and engage in autonomous interactions:

 ```python
 class AutonomousAgent(Agent):